SeldonIO/seldon-core/doc/source/reference/upgrading.md

 ## Upgrading to 1.2 from 1.1

+*[NOTE]* Currently there is an issue where all Seldon Deployments are marked as "NotReady" as there is a [bug caused by a volumeName update](https://github.com/SeldonIO/seldon-core/issues/2017).
+This can be resolved by following the 1.2.0 volume patch [as outlined by this example](../examples/patch_1_2").
+It is recommended to upgrade to version 1.2.1 directly instead.

 ### New Features / Breaking Changes

  * The helm value `createResources` has been renamed `managerCreateResources`.